glowkeeper/P3D/docs/labs/week3Session2.md

 ### Colliders

 _Colliders_ allow Unity to register when two objects interact.
 They define the [physical collision shape of a _GameObject_](https://docs.unity3d.com/Manual/CollidersOverview.html), such that, a _GameObject_ will react to incoming collisions if it has a _RigidBody_ component that is associated with one or more _Collider_ components. _Colliders_ are invisible and do not need to match the shape of their associated _GameObject_ mesh.
 The primitive _colliders_, _Box Collider_, _Sphere Collider_ and _Capsule Collider_ are the most straightforward and least processor-intensive.

+### Kinematics

+When something is _Kinematic_ in Unity, the physics behaviour of its _RigidBody_ component is disabled, so it does not get affected by external forces; a _Kinematic RigidBody_ can still push another _RigidBody_, but it cannot be pushed.
+Importantly, A _Kinematic RigidBody_ still collides with other rigid bodies - that makes them ideal for platforms and elevators, because you want such things to maintain a path while still having the ability to transport that which they've collided (such as a player controller).

 ### Triggers